 Science In The City

-The Science in the City is a week long summer camp designed to motivate and inspire African American 11-12 year olds to pursue STEM related careers.
+The Science in the City is a week long summer camp designed to motivate and inspire incoming African American 5th and 6th graders to pursue STEM related careers.
 It is a joint partnership with Stanford University and Roses In Concrete School in Oakland, and is sponsored by Google.
 Approximately 40 students are exposed to hands on chemistry, physics, and engineering experiments to spark an interest STEM related courses throughout high school and college.
 The purpose is to increase the pipeline of STEM related careers.